-Cash and cash equivalents \$ 26,137
+Cash and cash equivalents

-Other receivables 386

-Prepaid expenses and deposits 151
+Prepaid expenses and deposits

-Property, plant and equipment 767
+Property, plant and equipment

-Intangible assets 1,811,250
+Intangible assets

-Goodwill 252,825
+Goodwill

-Other non-current assets 43
+Other non-current assets

-Accrued liabilities (19,076)

-Deferred tax liability, net, non-current (542,901)
+Deferred tax liability, net, non-current

 Other non-current liabilities (1,002)

-Total acquisition consideration - cash paid \$ 1,528,580
+Total acquisition consideration-cash paid

 Identifiable intangible assets acquired comprised IPR&D, which represented incomplete research and development projects at Celator related to Vyxeos.
 Management estimated the fair value of Vyxeos IPR&D to be approximately \$1.8 billion.
 The fair value of acquired IPR&D was determined using the income approach, including the application of probability factors related to the likelihood of success of Vyxeos reaching final development and commercialization.
 This approach also took into consideration information and certain program-related documents and forecasts prepared by management.
 The fair value of acquired IPR&D was capitalized as of the closing date of the Celator Acquisition.
 After receiving FDA approval of our new drug application, or NDA, for Vyxeos in August 2017, we reclassified the IPR&D balance of \$1.8 billion from an indefinite-lived intangible asset to an acquired developed technology finite-lived intangible asset.
 This acquired developed technology asset is being amortized over its estimated useful life of 18 years.